Nystr\"om landmark sampling and regularized Christoffel functions: Deterministic adaptive landmark selection

-In the simulations, we illustrate this remark on datasets where the spectral decay is fast, which seems to be often the case in practice as explained in \cite{Papailiopoulos,McCurdy}.
-For a set of landmarks $\mathcal{C}$, Lemma~\ref{lem:Kfrom|K} relates the error on the approximation of $K$ to the error on the approximation of $P$. \begin{mylemma}[Approximation of the kernel matrix] Let $\mu> 0$ .
-Then, it holds that: with $\tilde{\mu} = \mu/(\lambda_{max}(K)+n\gamma)$. \end{mylemma} This structural result connects the approximation of $K$ to the approximation of $P$ provided as a function of the regularization $n\gamma$.
-However, the upper bound on the approximation of $K$ can be very loose since it is proportional to $\lambda_{max}(K)$ which can be large in general.
-In order to have more instructive theoretical guarantees, we now study a randomized version of Algorithm~\ref{Alg1}.
+\end{proposition} Notice that $\|P\|_\infty$ is indeed the largest leverage score related to the maximal marginal degrees of freedom defined in~\citet{Bach2013}.
+Furthermore, we remark that the eigenvalues of $P$ are related to the eigenvalues $\lambda_1\geq \dots \geq \lambda_n>0$ of the kernel matrix $K$ by the Tikhonov filtering $\Lambda_m = \frac{\lambda_m}{\lambda_m + n \gamma}$.
+In the simulations, we observe that DAS performs well when the spectral decay is fast.
+This seems to be often the case in practice as explained in \citet{Papailiopoulos} and \citet{McCurdy}.
+Hence, since DPP sampling is efficient for obtaining an accurate Nystr\"om approximation, this deterministic adaptation can be expected to produce satisfactory results.
+However, it is more challenging to obtain theoretical guarantees for the accuracy of the Nystr\"om approximation obtained from the selected subset.
+For a set of landmarks $\mathcal{C}$, Lemma~\ref{lem:Kfrom|K} relates the error on the approximation of $K$ to the error on the approximation of $P$. \begin{lemma} Let $\mu> 0$ and $\tilde{\mu} = \mu/(\lambda_{max}(K)+n\gamma)$.
+Then, it holds that: \end{lemma} This structural result connects the approximation of $K$ to the approximation of $P$ as a function of the regularization $n\gamma$.
+However, the upper bound on the approximation of $K$ can be loose since $\lambda_{max}(K)$ can be large in general.
+It is also true that we might expect the Nystr\"om approximation error to go to zero when the number of landmarks goes to $n$.
+Nevertheless, the rate of convergence to zero is usually unknown for deterministic landmark selection methods.
+For more instructive theoretical guarantees, we study a randomized version of Algorithm~\ref{Alg1} in the next section. \begin{remark}[Related approaches] Several successful approaches for landmarking are based on Gaussian processes~\citep{PaisleyLandmarking} or use a Bayesian approach~\citep{PaisleyActiveLearning} in the context of active learning.
+These methods are similar to DAS with the major difference that DAS uses the projector kernel $P = K(K+n\gamma\mathbb{I})^{-1}$, while the above mentioned methods rely on a kernel function $k(x,y)$ or its corresponding kernel matrix. \end{remark}